Medicaid Crisis Planning

 This is only a brief and oversimplified review of a few Medicaid rules, of which there are many more.
 Navigating them on your own could be a nightmare at best and subject you to penalties at worst.
 Fortunately, we can guide you through the Medicaid maze, advising you throughout the application process, ensuring that you retain the maximum income and total assets allowed by law.

 Seek appropriate counsel before you apply for and seek to qualify for Medicaid.
 We can give you – and your family – peace of mind during a difficult and uncertain time.
 When dealing with Medicaid, legal advice is something you cannot afford to go without.
+Contact our office to get started today.

 * The Individual Resource Amount varies from state to state.